-We licensed our drug candidate, BCX-1812, to Ortho-McNeil and to The R.W.
-Johnson Pharmaceutical Research Institute, which is in the process of conducting clinical trials.
-However, the FDA may not accept The R.W.
+The R.W.
+Johnson Pharmaceutical Research Institute has completed a Phase II trial of BCX-1812, and we have been informed by The R.W.
+Johnson Pharmaceutical Research Institute that the planning of the Phase III clinical trials of BCX-1812 is underway.
+The FDA may not accept The R.W.
 Johnson Pharmaceutical Research Institute's clinical protocols, the Phase III clinical trials may not begin in 1999, or at all, and any Phase III clinical trials may not be successful.
 Even if The R.W.
 Johnson Pharmaceutical Research Institute completes the Phase III trials, we do not know when, if ever, it will receive FDA or foreign regulatory agency approvals for, or when Ortho-McNeil will begin marketing of, BCX-1812.
 If The R.W.
-Johnson Pharmaceutical Research Institute is unable to begin clinical trials as planned, complete the clinical trials or demonstrate the safety and efficacy of our compounds, the loss of our future revenues that depend on the success of BCX-1812 will harm our business.
+Johnson Pharmaceutical Research Institute is unable to begin clinical trials as planned, complete the clinical trials or demonstrate the safety and efficacy of our compounds, our business will be harmed because a significant amount of our future revenues are dependent upon the success of BCX-1812.
 Even if the results of The R.W.
 Johnson Pharmaceutical Research Institute's trials are positive, products are not likely to be commercially available for several years, if at all.

-IF WE OR OUR LICENSEES DO NOT OBTAIN AND MAINTAIN GOVERNMENTAL APPROVALS FOR OUR PRODUCTS UNDER DEVELOPMENT, WE OR OUR PARTNERS WILL NOT BE ABLE TO SELL THESE POTENTIAL PRODUCTS, WHICH WOULD SIGNIFICANTLY HARM OUR BUSINESS BECAUSE WE WILL RECEIVE NO REVENUE
+IF WE OR OUR COLLABORATIVE PARTNERS DO NOT OBTAIN AND MAINTAIN GOVERNMENTAL APPROVALS FOR OUR PRODUCTS UNDER DEVELOPMENT, WE OR OUR COLLABORATIVE PARTNERS WILL NOT BE ABLE TO SELL THESE POTENTIAL PRODUCTS, WHICH WOULD SIGNIFICANTLY HARM OUR BUSINESS